-We are thrilled to present some tips from Mark Hill to help our dealers.
-In part two of Mark’s “Dealer Hacks” series, he reveals some of the tools he keeps on hand for evaluating, measuring, and calculating shipping for his pieces.
-Mark has been helping people sell their antiques online for two decades, and also sells his own stock online, so he has developed his own process that he is happy to share with the Ronati community.
+In part two of Mark Hill’s “Dealer Hacks” series, he reveals some of the tools he keeps on hand for evaluating, measuring, and calculating shipping for his pieces.
+Mark has been helping people sell their antiques online for two decades, and also sells his own stock online.
+He has developed a process that he is happy to share with the Ronati community.
 Watch the video at the end of this article to hear these tips from Mark himself.

 Click here to check out part one of his Dealer Hacks.

 Your Item Description

 Once you have great photographs of your pieces, the next step is to describe them really well, and with precision regarding size and weight.
 Mark has a set of “paraphernalia” that he keeps on hand: